MattCJones/flightcondition/README.rst

 .. code-block:: python

-    from aeroutils.atmosphere import Atmosphere
-    from aeroutils.units import *
+    from aeroutils import Atmosphere, unit

     # Compute atmospheric data for a scalar or array of altitudes
-    h = [0.0, 12.0, 33.5] * unit('km')
+    h = [0.0, 12.7, 44.2, 81.0] * unit('km')
     atm = Atmosphere(h)
-    print(f"Abbreviated output: {atm}")
+    print(f"Abbreviated output:\n{atm}")
-    print(f"Extended output in Imperial units: "
+    print(f"Extended output in Imperial units:\n"
         f"{atm.tostring(short_repr=False, imperial_units=False)}")
+    # See also the linspace() function from numpy, e.g.
+    # h = linspace(0, 81.0, 82) * unit('km')

     # Access individual properties and convert to desired units: "
-    print(f"\np={atm.p}\nT={atm.T.to('degR')}\nrho={atm.rho.to('kg/m^3')}")
+    p, T, rho, nu, a = atm.p, atm.T, atm.rho, atm.nu, atm.a
+    print(f"\nThe pressure in psi is {p.to('psi'):.5g}")

-    # Compute properties such as thermal conductivity, mean free path and
+    # Compute additional properties such as thermal conductivity,
-    # many more!
-    print(f"\nthermal conductivity k={atm.k}"
+    # mean free path, and more (see class for all options)
+    print(f"\nThe thermal conductivity is {atm.k:.5g}"
-        f"\nmean free path = {atm.mean_free_path} and many more!")
+        f"\nThe mean free path = {atm.mean_free_path:.5g}")
 License
 =======

-aeroutils is licensed under the MIT LICENSE.
-See the LICENSE document.
+:code:`aeroutils` is licensed under the MIT LICENSE.
+See the `LICENSE <https://github.com/MattCJones/aeroutils/blob/main/LICENSE>`_ document.

 Disclaimer
 =======
-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.